stashapp/stash-box/README.md

 Stash-box generates a configuration file `stashdb-config.yml` in the current working directory when it is first started up.
 This configuration file is generated with the following defaults:
 - running on `0.0.0.0` port `9998`

+The graphql playground and cross-domain cookies can be disabled by setting `is_production=true`.

 ### API keys and authorisation

 A user may be authenticated in one of two ways.
 Session-based management is possible by logging in via `/login`, passing form values for `username` and `password` in plain text.
 This sets a cookie which is required for subsequent requests.
 The session can be ended with a request to `/logout`.